PriyaDharshni06/Module-3/Strings-Accept a string and remove the nth index value from the string.md

 To write a Python program that accepts a string and joins the character after a each character.

 ## 🧠 Algorithm
+1.Start

+2.Define a function joinstring(text)

+3.Use "-".join(text) to insert hyphens between characters of the string text

+4.Store the result in a variable result

+5.Print result

+6.End

 ## 💻 Program